What is the latest update from the Center for International Education?

 If you receive insurance coverage through Loyola (LewerMark), you can get policy details and directions on how to access your benefits here.
 If you receive insurance coverage through ISEP, you can get policy details here.
 If you receive insurance coverage through your host country or host program, you must check with your policy provider.

 How has the study abroad application process changed?

 CIE will continue to conduct the application procedures as normal, with the following exceptions:

-- Course Approval Forms can now be accepted via email.
-We will now accept approval emails in place of signatures.
-These approval emails should be addressed to Wyatt and must come directly from the person granting approval.
+- Completed Course Approval Forms can now be accepted via email, and we will now accept approval emails in place of signatures.
+These approval emails should be addressed to Parjest and must come directly from the person granting approval.

-- Study Abroad interviews will be conducted via videoconference.
+- Study Abroad interviews will be conducted via Zoom.